JosephPecoraro/markdownorial/README.markdown

 ### markdownorial

-Quickly turn any Markdown file into a fully functional, and awesome, tutorial with a table of contents.
+Quickly turn any Markdown file into a fully functional tutorial with an awesome table of contents.

 ### Installation